Jeffreys Bay: Surfing

 A very long, fast, tubing right hand point break breaks along the west side of the bay.
 The break is regarded as one of the best right hand point breaks in the entire world, in both consistency and quality, in season.
 It has been divided up into several sections, including, from the top of the point, Kitchen Windows, Magna tubes, Boneyards, Supertubes, Impossibles, Tubes, the Point, and Albatross.
 "Supertubes", which itself breaks for about 300m or more, is regarded as the best part of the wave.
 On rare occasions (large wave sizes, wide-breaking waves, and even swells), Boneyards can link up all the way to the Point for a ride over one kilometre long.
 Optimal size is considered to be from about 4 to 10 feet (Hawaiian scale), or about 8 to 20 feet wave faces.

 The initial discovery and promotion of the wave is curious.
 Another nearby right hand point wave at St. Francis Bay was first idolised and promoted in the surf movie The Endless Summer in the 1960s (although both Jeffreys Bay and St. Francis Bay were probably surfed much earlier).
 Surfers who travelled to the area soon stumbled upon the nearby Jeffreys Bay surf break, which was found to be not only a faster, more powerful, and hollower wave, but also much more consistent.

-The J-Bay surf village is situated at the top of Da Gama Road.
-It provides a large collection of the best surf goods, clothing and more in conveniently arranged shops.